Frequently Asked Questions

 What are the requirements to become a respite provider?

-• Complete trauma-informed care training (online & self-paced)
+- Complete the Respite4Kids Trauma-informed care training (online & self-paced)

-• Become certified in CPR/First Aid (online and in-person skills training)
+- Become certified in CPR/First Aid (online and in-person skills training) (expires every 2 years)

 How long will the results of my background check take?